netdata/go.d.plugin/modules/bind/README.md

-# bind
+# Bind9 monitoring with Netdata

 [`Bind9`](https://www.isc.org/bind/) (or named) is a very flexible, full-featured DNS system.

-This module will monitor one or more `Bind9` servers depending on configuration.
+This module will monitor one or more `Bind9` servers, depending on your configuration.

 ## Requirements